 A long-pin steel comb is a perfect (and inexpensive) tool for removing deep tangles that a slicker can't reach.
 We recommend using this comb in combination with a slicker brush.

-Aussie's unlimited energy and drive to play and run tends to get them in trouble with their thick coat.
+Aussie's unlimited energy and drive tends to get them in trouble with their thick coat.
 Before long all that long fur is a mop of tangles and debris, not to mention all the shedding hair around your house.

 If you've ever wondered how a professional groomer deals with your dog (and how they make them look so nice) I'll reveal exactly how I groom each one in my shop.